Irish language: Ireland

 For a number of years there has been vigorous debate in political, academic and other circles about the failure of most students in English-medium schools to achieve competence in Irish, even after fourteen years of teaching as one of the three main subjects.
 The concomitant decline in the number of traditional native speakers has also been a cause of great concern.

 In 2007, filmmaker Manchán Magan found few Irish speakers in Dublin, and faced incredulity when trying to get by speaking only Irish in Dublin.
 He was unable to accomplish some everyday tasks, as portrayed in his documentary No Béarla.

 There is, however, a growing body of Irish speakers in urban areas, particularly in Dublin.
 Many have been educated in schools in which Irish is the language of instruction.
 Such schools are known as Gaelscoileanna at primary level.
 These Irish-medium schools report some better outcomes for students than English-medium schools.
 In 2009, a paper suggested that within a generation, non-Gaeltacht habitual users of Irish might typically be members of an urban, middle class, and highly educated minority.

 Article 25.4 of the Constitution of Ireland requires that an "official translation" of any law in one official language be provided immediately in the other official language, if not already passed in both official languages.
 Notwithstanding this, legislation is frequently only available in English.

 In November 2016, RTÉ reported that over 2.3 million people worldwide were learning Irish through the Duolingo app.
-In 2017, Michael D. Higgins, president of Ireland, honoured several volunteer translators for developing the Irish edition, and said the push for Irish language rights remains an "unfinished project".
+In 2017, Michael D. Higgins, then president of Ireland, honoured several volunteer translators for developing the Irish edition, and said the push for Irish language rights remains an "unfinished project".